lanl-aea/waves/docs/tutorial_10_regression_testing_waves.rst

 simulation datacheck task introduced in :ref:`tutorial_simulation_waves`.
 From that tutorial onward, each tutorial has propagated a tutorial specific datacheck alias.
 This tutorial will add a project wide ``datacheck`` alias and apply it to a copy of the :ref:`tutorial_post_processing_waves` configuration files.
-The user may also go back to previous tutorials to include the full suite of datacheck tasks in the project wide datacheck regression alias.
+The user may also go back to previous tutorials to include the full suite of datacheck tasks in the project wide datacheck regression test alias.

 **********
 References